Comparisons11 min read

 24 Months ~$3.33 ~$79.92 every 2 years

-Honestly, IPVanish's monthly pricing is more competitive than Surfshark's when you don't want a long commitment.
-But on annual or 2-year plans, Surfshark wins on price pretty clearly — we're talking about $20 less per year at the 24-month tier.
+When you don't want a long-term commitment, IPVanish's month-to-month pricing actually beats Surfshark.
+But once you jump to annual or 2-year plans, Surfshark pulls ahead pretty clearly — we're talking roughly $20 less per year at the 24-month level.

 Best For